Project name: Equality Data Improvement Programme (EDIP)

 Probability (1-5): 5

-Actions: Our B1 statistician has been redeployed to work on the Ukraine response within Scottish Government for three days per week.
-We are in the process of recruiting a B2 statistician in next round of recruitment but unlikely to be in post until after the summer.
+Actions: Our B1 statistician has been redeployed to work on the Ukraine response within Scottish Government for 3 days per week.
+We are in line to get 0.5 time of a B2 statistician in next round of recruitment but unlikely to be in post until after the summer.

 Impact of Actions on Risks: The team will continue to explore resourcing options including innovative ways to resource the project.
 This should help reduce the risk.

 Risk no. 3: There is not sufficient lived experience engagement in the EDIP programme